-As it stands current workers compensation law and practice have created a pull factor, a honey pot for people in poor physical condition, people who are, in the main not prepared to lift a finger to keep themselves in the work-fit condition required to do their job without breaking down.
+As it stands, current workers compensation law and practice have created a pull factor, a honey pot for people in poor physical condition.

+These are people who, in the main are not prepared to lift a finger to keep themselves in the work-fit condition required to do their job without breaking down.